json-api/json-api/implementations/index.md

 * [JSORM](https://jsonapi-suite.github.io/jsonapi_suite/js/home) is an
 isomorphic ActiveRecord clone that issues JSON:API requests instead of SQL and is part of the larger [JSONAPI Suite](https://jsonapi-suite.github.io/jsonapi_suite).
 * [jsonapi-vuex](https://github.com/mrichar1/jsonapi-vuex) A module for interacting with a jsonapi service using a Vuex store, restructuring/normalizing records to make life easier.
+* [heather-js](https://github.com/bitex-la/heather-js) A library for parsing JSONAPI into objects from ES6 classes.

 ### <a href="#client-libraries-typescript" id="client-libraries-typescript" class="headerlink"></a> Typescript
 * [ts-angular-jsonapi](https://github.com/reyesoft/ts-angular-jsonapi) A JSON:API library developed for AngularJS in Typescript